ilacolo/Assignment1_Research_Track1/README.md

 Function used to implement the program
 --------------------------------------
-The code contains some functions which alloe the robot to complete all of its task.
-The function used are the following:
+The code contains some functions which allows the robot to complete all of its tasks.
+The functions used are the following:
-`drive(speed, seconds)`: it sets the linear velocity `turn(speed, seconds)`: it sets the angular velocity `find_golden_token()` : it finds the closest golden token `fine_centre_token()` : it finds the token which is used as the reference one where the robot bring all other tokens.
+* `drive(speed, seconds)`: it sets the linear velocity
+* `turn(speed, seconds)`: it sets the angular velocity
+* `find_golden_token()` : it finds the closest golden token
+* `fine_centre_token()` : it finds the token which is used as the reference one where the robot bring all other tokens.
 (In this case the reference frame is the first token which is seen by the robot)
-`bring_to_golden(n)` : it finds the reference token where to bring other tokens and it release the token in the correct position near to the reference token
+* `bring_to_golden(n)` : it finds the reference token where to bring other tokens and it release the token in the correct position near to the reference token
-`grab_golden(n)` : it grabs tokens to the reference token `main()` : In this fuction two values are set: the number of token in the arena and the reference token, which is the first one seen by the robot.
+* `grab_golden(n)` : it grabs tokens to the reference token
+* `main()` : In this fuction two values are set: the number of token in the arena and the reference token, which is the first one seen by the robot.

 Initialization of Global variables
 ----------------------------------